iconify/documentation/documents/pages/sources/api/index.md

 # Iconify API

-Iconify API serves icon data to visitors.
+Iconify API sends icon data on demand to [SVG Framework](../../implementations/svg-framework/index.md) or one of [Iconify components](../../implementations/components/index.md).

 ## How does it work? {#concept}